artsalliancemedia/redmine/lib/aam_lifeguard/plugins/aam_producer_sync/README.md

 run `rake lifeguard:producer_push`

+For extra debug logging, run `rake lifeguard:producer_push[true]`

-Only tasks added or modified since the last run will be synched.
+Only tasks added or modified since the last run will be synced